-The excavartion report notes excavating first bodies rarely in wooden coffins from shallow pits with pottery and beads as grave goods but were from a period earlier than the Graeco-Roman and were not designated as anything.
+The excavartion report notes excavating bodies, rarely in wooden coffins, from shallow pits with pottery and beads as grave goods but were from a period earlier than the Graeco-Roman and were not designated as anything.

 Cemetery A: Around 200-300 cartonnage mummies were excavated on the south ridge.
 Limestone coffins contained damaged cartonage with gilded masks (the excavator thought is was due to a combination of salt and insufficent resin being used in mummification).
 The coffins were in large rectangular pits and not orientated in a particular way.
 There were also pot burials.